-His musical journey began at eight years old with cornet lessons from his father at the Worthing Salvation Army Brass Band, and he later fulfilled a boyhood ambition by becoming a member of the International Staff Band.
-His first exposure to orchestral trumpet playing came at age 16 through membership of the Brighton Youth Orchestra.
+Born into a musical family, Christopher began cornet lessons with his father.
+He played with the Worthing Salvation Army brass band and went on to become a member of the International Staff Band.
+Early exposure to orchestral playing came through membership in the Brighton Youth Orchestra.

-In the field of education Christopher holds the LRAM teaching diploma and serves on the faculties of the Hong Kong Academy for Performing Arts, Hong Kong Baptist University and Chinese University of Hong Kong.
-He has also been a guest teacher at the Yong Siew Toh Conservatory in Singapore and the Silpakorn University in Bangkok.
+As a teacher he serves on the faculties of The Hong Kong Academy for Performing Arts, Hong Kong Baptist University and the Chinese University of Hong Kong.
+He has also worked with students at the Yong Siew Toh Conservatory in Singapore, Silpakorn University and the Princess Galyani Vadhana Institute of Music.

-In 2013 Christopher was elected as an Associate of the Royal Academy of Music (ARAM), awarded to “former students who have made a significant contribution to the music profession.”
+Christopher is an Associate of the Royal Academy of Music (ARAM), an award given to “former students who have made a significant contribution to the music profession.”